xMedox/NeonEngine/README.md

 - Fixed getMousePosition function in the Input class
 - Moved all physics component classes to the components package
 - Moved the demos to the new demo repository
+- The icon and cursor resources now have to be in the res folder

 ## Features needed for 1.0.0: